 Herbert M. Campbell Fund for the American Cancer Society – 2007 provides assets to sustain the programs and services of The American Cancer Society in Montgomery County, Ohio.

-Fred Conway, Jr. and Anita R. Conway Endowment Fund – 2013 advances charitable causes important to Anita Conway, a retired Dayton Public Schools teacher and her husband, Fred Conway, a retired United States Air Force civilian employee.
+Fred Conway, Jr., and Anita R. Conway Endowment Fund – 2013 advances charitable causes important to Anita Conway, a retired Dayton Public Schools teacher and her husband, Fred Conway, a retired United States Air Force civilian employee.

-Pearl A. Dale and Audrey Parker Scholarship Fund – 2011 awards scholarships to Greater Dayton-area students wishing to further their education at an accredited college or university.
+Pearl A. Dale and Audrey Parker Scholarship Fund – 1990 awards scholarships to Greater Dayton-area students wishing to further their education at an accredited college or university.
 The fund serves as a memorial to these two African-American sisters and longtime Dayton Public Schools educators, both of whom overcame odds to graduate with master’s degrees in the 1950s.

-Dayton Chapter of the Links, Inc., Educational Fund – 1993 provides African-Americans with scholarships, and agencies and organizations with grants, to assist with educational programs designed to enhance skills and the quality of life for individuals of all ages.
+Dayton Chapter of the Links, Inc., Educational Fund – 1993 provides African-American women with scholarships, and agencies and organizations with grants, to assist with educational programs designed to enhance skills and the quality of life for individuals of all ages.
 The Links, Inc., a volunteer organization for women, established this fund.

 Dayton YWCA Endowment Fund – 2013 provides support for the organization’s continuing needs and helps sustain its financial health in order to carry out its mission of eliminating racism and empowering women.